Some Recent Solos

 Evidence of Things Unseen

-Work in progress for Bits and Pieces curated by Victoria Mora
+Work in progress for Bits and Pieces curated by Victoria Mora with support from the Miami-Dade County Department of Cultural Affairs.

 Photo by Sarah Lutzky